themayursinha/thedarkcoder.github.io/about.md

 permalink: /about/
 ---

-I do cybersecurity.
+My name is Mayur Sinha.
+I'm a cybersecurity professional.
 I am part of blue team during the day and become red team member at night.

 ### More Information